Q: What are qualified retirement wages?

 Q: Can an employer hire or re-hire a retired employee?

 A: Yes, but post-retirement employment with the state of Rhode Island, Rhode Island public schools or any Rhode Island municipality participating in MERS is subject to restriction in accordance with Rhode Island General Laws.
-Generally, employment may begin no earlier than 30 days after an employee retirees, and a retiree cannot go back to work for the state of Rhode Island without suspension of his or her pension benefit.
+Generally, employment may begin no earlier than 45 calendar days after an employee retirees, and a retiree cannot go back to work for the state of Rhode Island without suspension of his or her pension benefit.
 The following rules also apply to post-retirement employment:

 - ERSRI or MERS retirees may work for a participating municipality for no more than 75 working days or 150 half-days in a calendar year.